haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_dbt_cloud.md

 Choose GitHub

 LogIn and authorize dbt
- you only need to authorize the cloned or forked repository.
+ you only need to authorize the forked repository.

 <img src="images/dbtcloud_projectisready.png" alt="dbtcloud_projectisready" width="500">